-The Best Superhero Video Games On Xbox One - Gameranx
+10 Best Superhero Video Games On Xbox One - Gameranx

-The Best Superhero Video Games On Xbox One
+10 Best Superhero Video Games On Xbox One

 If you love the superhero genre and looking to get some new video game titles to enjoy on the Xbox One platform then check out our list.
 We have a few games we recommend trying out if you’re searching for something new to enjoy.
-With that said, there are no definitive lists so if you don’t see a game that you particularly enjoy then let others know some of your recommendations down below.
+There should be something for just about everyone down below whether you want kid-friendly, competitive gameplay, to more mature themed games.

 Deadpool the comic book character is probably best known for the film franchise at this point, but a few years before the movie released we got an actually pretty great Deadpool video game title.
-This particular Deadpool video game installment came out not too long ago in 2013.
+This particular Deadpool video game installment came out in 2013.
 However, for a period of time, it looked like the game may have been in limbo after release due to some licensing issues that resulted in the game being pulled from online.
 However, it was once again released digitally online for newcomers to pick up a copy.
 Likewise, the success of the movie may have also boosted the attention towards this title.

 As you can imagine, the game features our favorite foul mouth Merc with an over-the-top wacky storyline, a few cameos from the Marvel universe, and it’s wrapped around a great hack-and-slash gameplay mechanic.
 We understand, Deadpool is a character that’s not for everyone, but if you get some enjoyment from the IP then even with this game being close to ten years old at this point, you should still give the game a go.
 It’s a title that also suits a wide audience range as the game can appeal towards those that enjoy the comic book character, the film franchise, or if you’re new to the IP as well since you can go into the game without having any back knowledge.
+Unfortunately, it looks like the digital version of the game has been pulled.
+However, you can still find physical copies of this game online for purchase through the likes of eBay for typically under $30.

-#4 Saints row IV
+#5 Saints Row IV

 Saints Row may not have as big of an appeal of the Grand Theft Auto franchise, but this IP is still considered a great alternative for a wacky action-adventure game.
 While the game series has mainly been a bit more off the beaten trail, things really turned up with the launch of Saints Row IV.
 The video game released in 2013, where the title follows the leader of the 3rd Street Saints and funny enough, he’s also the President of the United States.
 After receiving superpowers, players are then thrown into the world as its savior over an alien invasion.
 As you can imagine, this superhero game is a bit mature and certainly not aimed for a young audience.

 We’re not sure if we’ll ever see a continuation of a Saints Row game that’s featured around superpowers and saving the day from otherworldly creatures.
 In fact, this was the last new mainline installment outside of the standalone expansion that came out in 2015 called Saints Row: Gat Out of Hell.
-Still, we’re sure that people would enjoy another wacky superhero version of Saints Row, but at the current moment, it looks like Volition is developing a new Saints Row game, likely for next-generation consoles.

 There have been a few of these video game titles based on heroes and their various abilities launch into the market lately though it still seems that Overwatch remains one of the best video game hero shooters to purchase.
 Blizzard really helped pave the way for the standard or a hero-based tactical-shooter and we’re sure that if you’re into the genre, then you’ve dabbled into this game at least once before.